|Nutritional Guidelines (per serving)|

 Heat a grill over medium-low heat (about 300 F/150 C).

-Place chicken thighs on heated grill and cook for about 30 minutes with the lid down, turning occasionally.
+Cook for about 30 minutes with the lid down, turning occasionally.

 As the chicken nears doneness, begin brushing sauce over the surface every 5 minutes until chicken is done and the sauce has cooked down to a sticky consistency.
 Remember, chicken is done when the meat has reached an internal temperature of 165 F/74 C. Make sure to test more than one piece for consistency.